 - frequent examinations and X-rays of the abdomen

-If a baby with NEC responds to treatment, she can be back on regular feedings after a week, notes Prolacta.
+If a baby with NEC responds well to treatment, she could return to regular feedings after a week.
 When feedings start again, breast milk is recommended because it’s easily digested, supports the growth of healthy bacteria in the intestinal tract, and boosts a baby’s immunity.

-The baby also will be monitored closely.
-Most babies who develop NEC recover fully and don’t have further feeding problems, notes KidsHealth.
-Ask your health provider for advice on how best to care for and bond with your baby during treatment.
+The baby will also be monitored closely during treatment, so ask your health provider for advice on how best to care for and bond with your baby during this time.